ZoneMinder/zmeventnotification/hook/README.md

     - If it says "no faces loaded" that means your known images don't have recognizable faces
     - If it says "no faces found" that means your alarmed image doesn't have a face that is recognizable
     - Read comments about `num_jitters`, `model`, `upsample_times` in `objectconfig.ini`
     - Experiment.
-Read the library wiki link I posted in the previous section.
-Don't ask me questions on what do to do me it better.
+Read the accuracy wiki link I posted in the previous section

 #### Manually testing if detection is working well